Chin State: Myanmar civil war

 Chin State, like much of Myanmar, has been deeply affected by the Myanmar civil war since it broke out in 2021.
-Tens of thousands of Chin State residents have fled to neighboring Mizoram, India, and towns such as Thantlang were destroyed in the fighting.
+Tens of thousands of Chin State residents have fled to neighboring Mizoram, India, and towns such as Thantlang and Nakzang have been destroyed.
 Since the war broke out, several armed opposition groups have emerged calling themselves the Chinland Defense Force.
 The groups are reportedly funded by the Chin diaspora and by the National Unity Government of Myanmar, an opposition government-in-exile.

-On 6 December 2023 the Chin National Front adopted a Chinland Constitution, proclaiming the state of Chinland.
+On 6 December 2023, the Chin National Front adopted a Chinland Constitution, proclaiming the state of Chinland.
 But resistance groups from 5 townships (Falam, Kanpetlet, Matupi, Mindat, and Tedim) out of 9 townships in Chin State objected to this constitution.

+As of November 2025, ethnic Chin resistance forces, such as the Chin National Army and the Chin National Defence Force, maintain de facto control over approximately 80 percent of Chin State, encompassing most of its townships.
+Ongoing conflict has displaced 160,000 people—about one third of Chin State's population—either internally or across the Indian border.